grace-hdd/philosophers/philo/README.md

 ❌ Data races </br>
 ❌ Starvation </br>

-The goal of this project is to design a robust, race-condition-free simulation where:</br>
+The goal of this project is to design a robust, race-condition-free simulation where:
 - Each philosopher is implemented as a separate thread
 - Forks are protected using mutexes
 - No philosopher dies unless the simulation rules require it